UNINETTSigma2/documentation/nird_archive/metadata.md

 ### Contact points

 This personnel field is for the person(s) responsible for the metadata information.
 Usually the person that is uploading the dataset.
-It gives information about the person that should be contacted with regards to the metadata provided.
+It gives information about the person that should be contacted regarding the metadata provided.

 | Obligation/Condition | Optional |
 | :---- | :---- |